Forest Conservation Program

 Understanding biodiversity loss, climate change, and anthropogenic impacts

-Raincoast’s Gulf Islands Forest Project is focused on addressing biodiversity loss, climate change and other human-caused stresses on Coastal Douglas-fir (CDF) habitats.
+Raincoast’s Forest Conservation Program is focused on addressing biodiversity loss, climate change and other human-caused stresses on Coastal Douglas-fir (CDF) habitats.
 Globally unique to the south coast of British Columbia, this collection of highly diverse ecosystems includes sand dunes, estuaries, Garry oak meadows, and rocky outcrops, among many other ecological communities.
 Forests here are characterized by tree species like coastal Douglas-fir, western red cedar, and arbutus.
 The CDF covers less than 1% of provincial land area, with the Salish Sea’s Gulf Islands hosting over 30% of its provincial extent.

 Almost all of the original CDF forests have been logged since the early 1900s and a further 30% of second-growth has been converted to rural, urban, agricultural, and industrial use since 2008.
 The province’s last State of the Forests report, released in 2010, found that the CDF is BC’s most converted zone, with nearly twice the amount of deforested and fragmented land compared to the next most converted zone.
 This includes the province’s highest road density that profoundly fragments CDF habitats.
 Currently, 127 native plant and animal species characteristic to CDF ecosystems are on the provincial “Red” list.
 This includes iconic ecological communities characterized by the presence of arbutus and Garry oak.
 Further, recent anecdotal reports of deterioration of arbutus, western redcedar, grand fir and coastal Douglas-fir indicate that climate change is already influencing these important ecosystems.

 In the southern Gulf Islands and Saanich Peninsula, much of the Coastal Douglas-fir forests and associated habitats exist within W̱SÁNEĆ territory.
 These unceded lands have been inhabited by the W̱SÁNEĆ people, also known as the Saltwater or Coast Salish People, since time immemorial.
 Brought here by the creator, XÁLS, following the great flood, the W̱SÁNEĆ people were given the responsibility of caring for their relatives: the Islands of the Salish Sea.
 As such, in addition to their ecological significance, these habitats hold tremendous cultural and spiritual value.